-19. We often find security weaknesses requiring additional and significant resources to correct such discoveries seldom coincide with the budget process.
+20. We often find security weaknesses requiring additional and significant resources to correct such discoveries seldom coincide with the budget process.
 Can we delay correction until the next budget cycle?

-No. Agencies must plan for security needs as they develop new and operate existing systems and as security weaknesses are identified.
+No. However, agencies must plan for security needs as they develop new and operate existing systems and as security weaknesses are identified.